firesharkstudios/butterfly-server/README.md

 // Create a database (allows doing INSERTs, UPDATEs, and DELETEs while receiving data change events) var database = new MySqlDatabase("Server=127.0.0.1;Uid=test;Pwd=test!123;Database=test");

-// Clients are expected to create and maintain a single channel to the server,
+// Listen for clients creating new channels
-// listen for clients creating new channels channelServer.OnNewChannelAsync("/message", async(channel) => {
+// (clients are expected to create and maintain a single channel to the server) channelServer.OnNewChannelAsync("/message", async(channel) => {
     // When a channel is created, create a dynamic view on the message table
     // and send all data events to the client over the channel